 After checking in at the pub the trail takes you back through the village to a right turn up a hill which leads you via fields and lanes to the village of West Harptree.
 You’re only in the village for a few hundred yards (watch the traffic) then it’s out into the countryside again.
 The hill up to Prospect Stile viewpoint is steep but you’re rewarded with some great views over the Chew Valley lakes if you have time to look behind you.
 This is the shortest leg.

 Leg 6 – Ring O Bells, Hinton Blewett to the Queen Victoria, Priddy (10.5mi)

-Hinton Blewett marks the easternmost point of the official Butcombe Trail, but the 50-mile Ultra takes us a little further before heading south-west via the Litton resevoirs and dam and then rejoining the offical trail at Coley.
-The waymarked route runs alongside the fast and dangerous B3135 for almost a kilometre on this leg, but we have negotiated a diversion for race day with local landowners which avoids most of it (note: this diversion is not shown on the downloadable maps or GPX but is shown on the maps we will give you on race day).
+Hinton Blewett marks the easternmost point of the Butcombe Trail, and we divert from the marked trail here for a couple of miles via the Litton resevoirs and dam, rejoining the official trail at Coley.
+The way-marked route runs alongside the fast and dangerous B3135 for almost a kilometre on this leg, but we have negotiated a diversion for race day with local landowners which avoids most of it (note: this diversion is not shown on the downloadable maps or GPX but is shown on the maps we will give you on race day).
 After the road section there’s a lovely run through Stockhill Wood, past the Bronze Age “nine barrows” and on to Priddy.

 Leg 7 – Queen Victoria, Priddy to The Cider Barn at Draycott (4.2mi)